Sylvia Broady writes historical sagas set in the Yorkshire city of Hull.

 Christie Barlow is the bestselling author of feel-good romantic

 Terri Nixon writes historical fiction and mythic fiction.
-She is the author of Maid of Oaklands Manor, an ebook bestseller, which is being published in paperback by Piatkus this March.
+She is the author of Maid of Oaklands Manor, an ebook bestseller, and the Penhaligon saga series (Piatkus).

 Gilly Stewart writes contemporary women's fiction.
 She also writes YA under the name Gill-Marie Stewart.
 She is currently working on her contemporary YA romance, Lily's Just Fine.

 Simon Whaley is the bestselling author of One Hundred Ways For A Dog To Train Its Human.
-His cosy mystery Dead Heading in the Borders is currently out on submission.
+His crime caper Dead Heading in the Borders is currently out on submission.